Lilly Fellowship for Teaching Excellence

 The Lilly Fellowship for Teaching Excellence enables promising early-career faculty to cultivate teaching skills and leadership in a special yearlong collaboration.
 Each year, up to eight teaching fellows are selected to work closely with CTL on individual projects that typically involve developing or redesigning a course.
 This is a competitive award program with a long history at UMass Amherst that extends back to 1986.
 Since then, the Lilly Fellowship for Teaching Excellence has supported leadership in teaching by training over 268 faculty.
 Past Lilly Fellows include 31 Distinguished Teaching Award (DTA) winners; 37 College Outstanding Teaching Award (COTA) winners; 1 Manning Award winner; over 46 department chairs; 21 associate deans; and 1 dean.

-Alexandra Meliou (Computer Science) and Bradley Bennett (Accounting), two of the seven Lilly Fellows from 2016-2017
+Alexandra Meliou (Computer Science) and Bradley Bennett (Accounting), Lilly Fellows in 2016-2017

 The purpose of this program is to enable promising early-career faculty to develop and expand their expertise in teaching while pursuing the teaching and scholarly activity expected of faculty at a major research university.
 Lilly Fellows will also share their growing expertise with colleagues at the departmental, school/college, and/or campus-wide levels to ensure that the benefits of this premier program reach and support the greater UMass teaching community.